TurboWarp/docs/docs/website/settings/overview.md

 # Advanced Settings

-Advanced settings allow you to extend the capabilities of your project.
+Advanced settings allow you to reconfigure your project to do things that Scratch normally wouldn't let you do.

-Most of these options are highly opinionated and certain options work better for certain types of projects.

 Navigate using the sidebar on the left.